SorinoSSK/VFlowTech-Doc/content/apps/digital-twin/creating-digital-twins/index.md

 {{< img-simple src="digital-twin-create.png" alt="Digital Twin create button" class="border-0 rounded-circle" >}}

-Clicking on it will open a sidebar like shown in below image.
-Enter name of new Digital Twin and then click `Done` button.
+Clicking on it will open a popup panel as shown in the image below.
+Enter name of new Digital Twin and then click `Save` button.

 {{< img-simple src="digital-twin-create-sidebar.png" alt="Digital Twin create sidebar" class="border-0 rounded-circle" >}}

-Once we click on `Done button`, detail page will open as shown in below image.
+Once we click on `Save` button, a detail page will open as shown in below image.
 Here we can see the sidebar on the left and editor on the right side.
 There are two modes - Edit and Preview.

 Once we land on detail page, by default it shows Preview mode where we can do read only operations.
 To enable Edit mode, click on the `Edit` button on the top right.